ualsg/Road-Network-Classification/README.md

 pip install cv2
 pip install numpy
 ```

-## Training
+Also, make sure you have downloaded our pretrained model as well.

-## Pre-trained Models
+## Pre-trained Model

 You can download our pretrained models here:

-- [Road network classification model](https://drive.google.com/mymodel.pth) trained on our labelled image set using ResNet-34 architecture, learning rate as 0.0005, batch size as 2.
+- [Road network classification model](https://drive.google.com/file/d/1N7T9lN4TL5r8EqduZfWv22ROZO4zp_FN/view?usp=sharing) trained on our labelled image set using ResNet-34 architecture, learning rate as 0.0005, batch size as 2.

->📋  Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
-Alternatively you can have an additional column in your results table with a link to the models.

 ## Results